bbauska/W3Cx-2of5/README.md

 <h3>Track element for captions and subtitles</h3>

-The <video> element is very similar to the HTML5 &lt;audio&gt; element except for one addition - the &lt;track&gt; element.
+The &lt;video&gt; element is very similar to the HTML5 &lt;audio&gt; element except for one addition - the &lt;track&gt; element.
 The &lt;track&gt; element is used to add timed text like subtitles, captions or any text you would like to display to the user when the video is playing.